enkidevs/curriculum/typescript/introduction/intro-typescript/typescript-dependencies.md

 ---
 ## Practice

-TypeScript code is always compiled to ???.
+The technical term for converting TypeScript code into JavaScript is ???.

-* JavaScript
+* compilation
-* Python
+* conversion
-* Angular
+* transformation
-* Go
+* manipulation

 ---
 ## Revision